Tyra Banks Returns To ‘ANTM’ For Cycle 23 Finale As Winner Is Announced

 “It’s something that’s been on the tip of my fingers for so long, so it wasn’t necessarily difficult [to let go].
 It was actually exciting.
 I wanted the show to continue; I wanted to keep it new,” she told Entertainment Weekly.
 “With me creating and owning a significant portion of the show, it’s in my best interests to keep it going and to keep it fresh.”

 America’s Next Top Model, as a reality competition show, has come a long way, and a big chunk of the credit goes to Banks for that — after all, she’s the one who started it all.
-It had its humble beginnings — cycle 1 featured a cramped closet-sized judging room — but now the show is a worldwide franchise with 20 international editions to its name.
+It had its humble beginnings — cycle one featured a cramped closet-sized judging room — but now the show is a worldwide franchise with 20 international editions to its name.

 And it was all thanks to Tyra Banks’ extensive skill set as an entrepreneur, television personality, project manager, and fashion guru.